La Luz De Jesus Gallery: An Interview with Matt Kennedy

 Time and time again, Circus Living has featured artists whose works exhibit macabre or morbid characteristics but what about the art galleries who work hard to promote these artists?
 What about the gallery owners and representatives who place a lot of effort into planning exhibitions, staging these artists' artworks, and ensuring their works are seen by interested art collectors?

 I thought it was about time the art galleries who promote the artists who fit this type of niche - macabre and morbid art - are also featured.
 For Circus Living's 2nd art gallery feature, Matt Kennedy of La Luz de Jesus Gallery located in Los Angeles, California is featured.

-For travellers in Los Angeles catching one of La Luz de Jesus Gallery's exhibits looking for other attractions to visit, Matt suggests several unique must-see places.
+For visitors to Los Angeles catching one of La Luz de Jesus Gallery's exhibits looking for other attractions to visit, Matt suggests several unique must-see places.